✔ Signs of poor financial health can include having no savings or using credit cards to get through the month

 ✔ Remedies include budgeting well, improving your credit score, managing debt and building savings

-Have your finances taken a beating, especially after the overindulgences of the holidays or an unexpected expense, and you need some first aid?
-This year, set your sights on stemming the bleeding and taking steps to becoming financially healthy.
+Have your finances taken a beating, especially after the overindulgences of the holidays or because of income lost due to the COVID-19 pandemic, and you need some first aid?
+This new year, set your sights on stemming the bleeding and taking steps to becoming financially healthy.

 When you go to the doctor, they will ask about your medical history and take vital measurements to assess your health, such as blood pressure, heart rate and temperature.
 Doing a check of where you are financially is the first step to finding out what’s wrong and what steps to take in the future to remedy any problems.